jobisoft/vfs-provider-onedrive/README.md

 A [VFS Toolkit](https://github.com/thunderbird/webext-support/tree/master/modules/vfs-toolkit) storage provider for Microsoft OneDrive.
 Lets consumer add-ons browse, read, and write files stored in a user's OneDrive (personal or work/school) and drives shared with them, through the VFS Toolkit picker and client API.

-## Features

-- OAuth 2.0 **Authorization Code + PKCE** via a popup window (nice sign-in UX, no passwords stored).
-- Supports personal Microsoft accounts and work/school (AAD) accounts.
-- Connects to the user's own OneDrive, or to any drive/folder that has been shared with them (`/me/drive/sharedWithMe`).
-- Change detection via Microsoft Graph `/delta`; updates propagate to all connected add-ons.
-- Multiple connections per Microsoft account (one sign-in, many drives).
-- Full read/write: list, read, write, rename, move, copy, delete for files and folders.
-- Resumable uploads for files larger than 4 MiB (Graph upload sessions).
-- Deploys cleanly to many users: one Azure app registration backs unlimited installs, and the add-on ships with a bundled default so most users don't even see an Azure step.

 ## Quick start

 1. Install the add-on in Thunderbird.